RibbonCommunications/webrtc-js-sdk/tutorials/Configurations.md

 ### Authentication

-The Authentication configs are used to specify the backend service that Kandy.js should connect to.
-The value provided is the host for the Kandy Link that the application is targeting.
+The Authentication configs are used to specify the backend service that the SDK should connect to.
+The value provided is the host for the WebRTC Gateway that the application is targeting.
-Also if the Kandy Link is deployed on-prem, it will be up to the user to define the host.
+Also if the WebRTC Gateway is deployed on-premise, it will be up to the user to define the host.
 Note: It is important to always include these configurations.

 ```javascript